tanpuer/SkiaUI2/README.md

    InputView: binding to Java EditText and render it's text.
    Swiper: just like ViewPager.
    Other CustomsViews: Loading, Switch, Radio, Picker...
+   PlatformView: render Android-Views such as WebView/EditText by SurfaceTexture/SkImage, just like Flutter.
    ...
 8. scrollView: scroll, fling，for more optimizations.
 9. RecyclerView: adapter，ViewHolder，for more optimizations.